My Cousin Rachel (1952 film): Plot

 Emotionally devastated, Philip succumbs to bouts of fever and delirium, but Rachel nurses him back to health.
-In his fever, Philip imagines a wedding with Rachel, and wakes up three weeks later convinced they are married, and surprised to hear from the servants that she intends to move back to Florence.
-Before she leaves, Philip becomes convinced that Rachel is attempting to poison him and that she indeed murdered Ambrose.
-So great is his anger toward Rachel that he neglects to warn her about a foot bridge in need of repair at the edge of the estate.
-Instead, Philip and his friend Louise secretly rummage through Rachel's room for a letter from Rainaldi, assuming it will incriminate Rachel.
-Instead, upon discovering and reading the letter, they find out that Rainaldi merely discussed Rachel's affections for Philip and suggests she take Philip with her when visiting Florence.
-In the meantime, Philip finds Rachel has indeed suffered a fatal accident while crossing the unrepaired foot-bridge.
+In his fever, Philip imagines a wedding with Rachel and awakens three weeks later convinced they are married and surprised to hear that she intends to return to Florence.
+Before she leaves, Philip becomes convinced that Rachel is attempting to poison him and that she had indeed murdered Ambrose.
+So great is his anger toward Rachel that he neglects to warn her about a footbridge in need of repair at the edge of the estate.
+Instead, Philip and his friend Louise secretly rummage through Rachel's room for a letter from Rainaldi, assuming that it will incriminate Rachel.
+Instead, upon discovering and reading the letter, they learn that Rainaldi merely discussed Rachel's affections for Philip and suggests that she bring Philip when visiting Florence.

+Philip finds that Rachel has indeed suffered a fatal accident while crossing the unrepaired footbridge.
 With her last words, she asks Philip why he did not warn her of the danger.
-She then dies, leaving Philip to wonder for the rest of his life about his own implicit guilt as to the death of the innocent Rachel.
+She then dies, leaving Philip to wonder for the rest of his life about his own guilt about the death of the innocent Rachel.